Does your Agency need a Fractional CMO?

 Lack of Consistency: Content gets published at random, social media presence fluctuates, and campaigns happen when there’s time rather than as part of a structured plan.
 Agencies that do this often end up with a weak brand presence, despite delivering great work for clients, and scrambling to fill pipelines when things dry up, causing stress for everyone involved.

 Reactive decision-making: Instead of executing a long-term strategy that meets the requirements of objectives and agency growth targets, agencies operate in bursts of activity.
 A new website gets built, then sits untouched for years.
 A PR push happens, then stops.
+Lead gen activities ramp up to plug a hole, then fall off a cliff.
 This lack of continuity and “Random Acts of Marketing” weaken credibility.

-Underutilised teams: In-house marketers / marketing teams are often incredibly strong in execution but lack the experience to drive high-level strategy and often aren’t, to quote my favourite musical Hamilton, “in the room where it happens” and are therefore operating on the back foot more often than not.
-They’re great at delivering content, running campaigns, or managing social, but without strategic oversight, these efforts become disconnected and can even feel misaligned with the agency’s growth aspirations.
+Underutilised teams: In-house marketers/marketing teams are often incredibly strong in execution but perhaps lack the experience to drive high-level strategy, and often aren’t, to quote my favourite musical Hamilton, “in the room where it happens” and are therefore operating on the back foot more often than not.
+They’re great at delivering content, running campaigns, managing social and keeping tactics running like clockwork, but without strategic oversight and an understanding of the long-term vision, these efforts become disconnected and can be misaligned with the agency’s growth aspirations.

-An agency Fractional CMO addresses these issues by taking ownership of marketing at a senior leadership level, ensuring it’s happening with purpose and impact.
+An agency Fractional CMO addresses these issues by taking ownership of marketing at a senior leadership level, ensuring it’s happening with purpose and impact, asking the right questions, fixing problems, and challenging what needs to be challenged.

 This can involve strategic oversight, participating in senior team or Board strategy sessions, meetings, reporting, and even steering the roles of the existing marketers in the team by mentoring and developing them further, including setting objectives and supporting them to strive for more seniority within a specific timeline.

-Of course, this list is not exhaustive, and every client I’ve worked with at this level has had unique objectives, such as elevating their Marketing game to be attractive to potential buyers / investors, wanting to expand into new areas of expertise or territories, or a thousand other examples.
+Of course, this list is not exhaustive, and every client I’ve worked with at this level has had unique objectives, such as elevating their Marketing game to be attractive to potential buyers/investors, wanting to expand into new areas of expertise or territories, and a thousand other examples.

 “I already have an internal Marketing Manager.
 Why do I also need a Fractional CMO?”

-This usually leads to frustration on the part of the leader that they’re still having to do a lot of the thinking and bigger picture work, when they know there are people who could do it with more focus and with more experience within this very specific area.
+This usually leads to frustration on the part of the leader, who feels they’re still having to do a lot of the thinking and bigger-picture work when they know there are people who could do it with more focus and experience within this very specific area.

 Here are a handful of things an agency Fractional CMO can bring to the table:

-Strategic Ownership: More content, more campaigns, more activity isn’t always the answer.
-Fractional CMOs can help agencies define a clear and focused strategy that supports business objectives and builds long-term positioning.
-Instead of chasing short-term tactics, we focus on what will drive real growth in line with your business goals and targets.
+Strategic Ownership: More content, more campaigns, and more activity aren’t always the answer.
+Fractional CMOs can help agencies define a clear and focused strategy that supports business objectives and builds long-term growth.
+Instead of chasing short-term tactics, we focus on what will drive performance in line with business goals and targets.

 Leadership for Internal Talent / Teams: A team without dedicated leadership will always struggle to connect its efforts to a bigger goal.
-Fractional CMOs step in as that leadership figure, providing direction, refining messaging, and making sure everything fits into a bigger picture while managing the talent within the team to perform in line with the business' strategy and targets.
+Fractional CMOs step in as that leadership figure, providing direction, refining messaging, and making sure everything fits into the bigger picture of the wider agency while managing the talent within the team to perform in line with the business strategy and targets.

 A Fractional CMO ensures marketing is handled properly, freeing up time for what really matters.
 It also removes emotion from it, which can sometimes be present when the agency is the founder’s baby.
 I get it.